dawud-b/FireSim/chipyard_doc.md

 #### Initialization

+_If you are not added to the firesim group, ask to be added._

 Before using FireSim complete the following [Non-Sudo Setup](https://docs.fires.im/en/latest/Local-FPGA-Initial-Setup.html#non-sudo-setup) steps of the Firesim documentation:

 > *You only need to complete this step once initially:*